AMERICAN ACADEMY IN PRAGUE

 The program is divided into two special blocks which are taught every day: Programming & Robotics and Science.
 Students have at their disposal special classrooms with first-class equipment, so the quality of our program is on par with top American private schools.

-English, knowledge, experiences and new friends are all waiting for you when you apply for the American Academy in Prague Summer School.
+English conversation, sports, educational experiences, and new friends await your children when you enroll them in the American Academy in Prague Summer School.

 Learn more